Mesa County Board of Public Health

 - Nu Lambda Mu Honor Society for Nonprofit Management Professionals Member (2012)

 Gretchen and her husband, Warren, reside in Glade Park, Colorado.
-They have two adult children: Madeline, a graduate of the University of Notre Dame currently working as a brand strategist for Ogilvy in San Francisco, California; and Marshall, a graduate of the University of Arizona, currently an Ensign in the US Navy stationed in Corpus Christi, Texas as Student Naval Aviator.
-In her spare time, she enjoys spoiling her two corgis Stella and Jack, exploring the outdoors, and traveling.
+They have two adult children: Madeline, a graduate of the University of Notre Dame currently working as a senior brand strategist for Ogilvy in Denver, Colorado; and Marshall, a graduate of the University of Arizona, currently a Lieutenant Junior Grade in the US Navy stationed in Jacksonville, Florida as a Naval Aviator on the P8-Poseidon aircraft.
+She celebrated Marshall’s wedding in 2021 to his fiancé Victoria – an aerospace engineer and mom to Gretchen’s granddog, a golden retriever named Franklin.